Calculating principal eigen-functions of non-negative integral kernels: particle approximations and applications: Appendix

 \end{lem} \begin{proof} Under \textbf{(H)},

 then integrating in the numerator with respect to $\mu^{\prime}$ and re-arranging gives the infimum bound in (\ref{eq:in_sup_bound}).
-The proof of the supremum bound is similar. \end{proof} We now turn to asymptotic properties of the iterates $Q^{\left(n\right)}$.
-From the minorization part of \textbf{(H)} and \emph{super}-additivity, the limit
+The proof of the supremum bound is similar. \end{proof} Following \citet{mc:the:N04}, the notions of irreducibility and aperiodicity of a non-negative kernel generalize naturally from the probabilistic case, and are expressed in terms of a $\sigma$-finite irreducibility measure.
+For simplicity of presentation we shall take as this measure the $\nu$ appearing in \textbf{(H)}.
+It follows immediately from the definitions of \citep{mc:the:N04} that when \textbf{(H)} holds, $Q$ is $\nu$-irreducible and aperiodic.
+The number $\lambda_{\star}$ as defined in (\ref{eq:Lambda})-(\ref{eq:lambda}) is called the \emph{generalized principal eigen-value} (g.p.e.) of $Q$ by \citet[Theorem 3.1]{mc:theory:KM03} and in our setting coincides with the reciprocal of the convergence parameter of \citet[Section 3.2]{mc:the:N04}.